boilertag/hvzApp/README.md

 # hvzApp
-This is the repository for the Boiler League of Tag Humans vs Zombies Mobile app
+This is the repository for the Purdue Boiler League of Tag Humans vs Zombies mobile app.
+Its intended platforms are Android and iOS.

+2016.08.07.2251
+there are 6 projects in this directory ionic v0.1:	bltApp_v0.1 ionic v0.2:	bltApp_v0.2
+ionic v0.3:	bltApp_v0.3
+ts v0.1:	HvZApp_v0.1
+ts v0.2:	HvZApp_v0.2
+demo app:	ionicFeatureDemo

 2016.08.03.0030